• Current students

 2025 UK Budget

-The UK Autumn Budget 2025 is scheduled to be announced on 26 November 2025.
-Our team of experts will analyse, interpret and prepare informed, reliable commentary on the impact of this year's Budget on business in Northern Ireland and the UK.
+The UK Autumn Budget 2025 was announced on 26 November 2025.
+Our team of experts have analysed, interpreted and prepared informed, reliable commentary on the impact of this year's Budget on business in Northern Ireland and the UK.

 In the media